 PTAT 115 P.T. in Physical Dysfunction (3) Discussion of physical dysfunctions commonly referred to physical therapy.
 Includes symptoms, etiology, and medical/therapeutic interventions of various diseases for each major human system.
 Introduction to the Guide to PT Practice and review of Disability/Wellness Models.
 Preq.
 PTAT 111; \$ HS

-PTAT 116 Neurology for PTA (1) Introduction to the central and peripheral nervous systems as they relate to physical therapy.
+PTAT 116 Neurology for PTA (2) Introduction to the central and peripheral nervous systems as they relate to physical therapy.
+A review of neurological gait dysfunctions.
 Preq.
 PTAT 115; \$ HS